Ong-Research/microbiome-pipeline/README.md

     Rscript ./prepare_sample_table.R
     ```

-will generate the `samples.tsv` file that contains 4 columns (the file will not actually contain |)
+    will generate the `samples.tsv` file that contains 4 columns separated by tabs (the file will not actually contain |)

     ```txt
     | batch | key | end1 | end2 |
     ```

-separated by a tab space.

 3. **Set up sample metadata file.**